WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 ### Aggregation

-In this example, what about aggregation?
+What about aggregation in regards to time series data?
 Because data has to be aggregated somehow.

 It is a best practice to run aggregation outside of the DynamoDB computation.
 In our example this means that we schedule a lambda function triggered by CloudWatch Events.
-We scan the table sharded table and sum up every minute or so.
+We scan the sharded table and sum up every minute or so.

 As an **alternative** you **could use DynamoDB streams**.
 Remember that _Dynamodb streams_ are timely ordered.
 To avoid throttling you can setup _batch window_ to have your function wait X seconds before being invoked.
 This should invoke your function whenever _batch window_ expires or the batch is _6 MB_ in size.